KhorinVitaly/34_timemachine/README.md

 Install extension for Chrome browser [Custom JavaScript for websites](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija).

 Open configuration of [cjs](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija) browser extension on the site you want to controll.
-Click on the link "your own external scripts", add path [TODO в качестве production хостинга файла с JavaScript подойдет GitHub - у каждого файла в репозитории есть свой URL, и этим можно воспользоваться].
+Click on the link "your own external scripts", add path [https://khorinvitaly.github.io/34_timemachine/index.js](https://khorinvitaly.github.io/34_timemachine/index.js).
 Don`t forget to press "enable cjs for this host" to enable custom JS.

-[TODO describe what will happen after that]
+Then you will see a round timer in the top-left corner of the page.
+Also, you will receive alerts every thirty seconds with a motivating text, after three minutes of surfing on this page.

 For faster development you can use JS code hosted on localhost.
 Simple web server can be used for that, run: